superna9999/pyamlboot/README.md

 A library `pyamlboot` provides all the calls provided by the USB protocol, and the `boot.py` permit booting from the SoC ROM in USB Boot mode.

-On amlogic software release, their U-Boot version re-implements the same protocol, thus `boot.py` cannot be used in this stage, but the protocol permit running any U-Boot commands, but this is not yet implemented.

 ## Running U-Boot from USB Boot Mode

 - Take a Libretech-CC board